-All campus building are opened and secured by the Safety and Security Department or the Ohio State University Maintenance Department.
+All campus building are opened and secured by the Public Safety Department or the Ohio State University Maintenance Department.
 Most campus academic buildings are open from 7 a.m. until the last evening classes are concluded.
-Those times may vary, but usually all buildings are secured by 11:00 p.m.
-The campus technical training centers and computer labs maintain standard hours of operations.
-These areas are monitored by lab assistants with posted hours for daily and weekend usage.
+Those times may vary, but usually all buildings are secured by 10:00 p.m.
+The campus technical training classroom/labs and computer labs maintain hours of operations based on academic need and availability.
+During hours of operations these areas are monitored by the academic departments and faculty.
+Most technical training classrooms/labs are opened and closed by the academic units in charge of their operations.
+Other computer labs and most classrooms are opened by the Public Safety Department.
 Access to campus buildings on weekends is limited and only authorized individuals are granted access.
-The Safety and Security Department provides assistance for accessing buildings outside normal classroom hours.
+The Public Safety Department provides assistance for accessing buildings outside normal operation hours.